-Training your dog to go to his place can be helpful when you need him to settle down or get out from under your feet.
-You can pick one place in your home or a different place in each room to send your dog when you tell him to go to his place.
+Training your dog to go to its place can be helpful when you need it to settle down or get out from under your feet.
+You can pick one place in your home or a different place in each room to send your dog when you tell it to go to its place.
 This command is fairly easy to teach your dog.
-Here's how to do it:

-Your dog should know how to lie down on command before you teach him to go to his place.
-Spend several training sessions working on down.
-Once your dog is able to reliably lie down on command, you're ready to move on to the place command.
+Your dog should know how to lie down on command before you teach it to go to its place.
+Spend several training sessions working on "down."
+Once your dog can reliably lie down on command, you're ready to move on to the place command.

-Next, decide where you want your dog to go when you give him the command that sends him to his place.
+Next, decide where you want your dog to go when you give the place command.
 A bed or area rug works well.
 If you want to be able to use the command in any room, use a portable bed or mat that you can easily move from room to room.

 Choose a Command